 Most of us on the MMS team collect and redeem United Airlines miles.
-With their huge network, numerous partners, and lack of fuel surcharges, there are still plenty of ways to get outsized value on award travel.
+With its huge network, numerous partners and lack of fuel surcharges, there are still plenty of ways to get outsized value on award travel.

-There’s a lot to like about United Airlines miles, from NO fuel surcharges and ease of award booking, to a vast array of airline partners.
-And while I’m disappointed about their decision to remove award charts for their own flights for travel starting November 15, 2019, there remain many worthwhile ways to redeem your miles – and earn them.
+There’s a lot to like about United Airlines miles, from no fuel surcharges and ease of award booking to a vast array of airline partners.
+While it’s disappointing that it moved to dynamic pricing and got rid of its award chart, there remain many worthwhile ways to redeem your miles – and earn them.

-You’ll have the best experience with United Airlines miles if you live near a hub airport, or want to access partner award flights, which still have an award chart in place.
-United Airlines miles are an integral part of my international travel planning.
-And if either of these scenarios fit your situation, you might find them worthwhile, too.
+You’ll have the best experience with United Airlines miles if you live near a hub airport or want to access award flights on partners which still have an award chart in place.
+United Airlines miles are an integral part of my international travel planning – and if either of these scenarios fit your situation, you might find them worthwhile, too.

 You can earn more United Airlines miles with Chase credit cards including the United℠ Explorer Card or transfer Chase Ultimate Rewards points from cards like the Chase Sapphire Preferred.
 You could also open a business card, like the Chase United Business card.
 Just keep in mind, all of these cards are subject to the Chase 5/24 rule.